Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-There are a variety of things to look over during an home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
-The most common are:
+There are numerous concerns to look over during an house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

-The repercussions of not having a Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of the Tenancy services ruling could be significant for property managers and landlords.
-For expert assistance, get in touch today to book your rental properties house evaluation.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling can be significant for property managers and landlords.
+For professional advice get in touch today to book your rental properties house evaluation.

 home assessments for rental properties